Abide with Me: Religious services

 "One of the most sung hymns at funerals, this is really a prayer to God to stay with him in death as He did with us in life."

 — —Hymns for Funerals by the BBC's Songs of Praise.

 The hymn is popular across many Christian denominations and was said to have been a favourite of King George V and Mahatma Gandhi.
 It became a legend that in 1947 it was sung at the wedding of Queen Elizabeth II.
-It is also often sung or played at Christian funerals; notable examples include the funeral of Sun Yat-sen in 1925, the state funeral of George V in 1936, the funeral of Queen Mary in 1953 and the state funeral of Jean, Grand Duke of Luxembourg in 2019.
-In 2019, Songs of Praise announced that Abide with Me was the fifth most popular hymn amongst British Christians.
+It is also often sung or played at Christian funerals; notable examples include the funeral of Sun Yat-sen in 1925, the state funeral of George V in 1936, the funeral of Queen Mary in 1953 the state funeral of Jean, Grand Duke of Luxembourg in 2019, and the state funeral of Harald V in 2026 In 2019, Songs of Praise announced that Abide with Me was the fifth most popular hymn amongst British Christians.

 Military services

-The hymn is sung at the annual Anzac Day services in Australia and New Zealand, and in some Remembrance Day services in Canada and the United Kingdom.
-The song was part of the Beating the Retreat ceremony of the Indian Republic day celebrations till 2021 when it was replaced with an Indian Patriotic song "Aye Mere Watan Ke Logo".
+The hymn was sung at the service for the burial of the Unknown Warrior in Westminster Abbey in 1920.
+It is sometimes sung at the annual Anzac Day services in Australia and New Zealand, and in some Remembrance Day services in Canada and the United Kingdom.

 Recordings

 The hymn has been widely recorded, by artists in various genres.
 Thelonious Monk arranged a version featuring John Coltrane, Coleman Hawkins, and Gigi Gryce in 1957.
 Several versions have charted on the UK singles chart.
-In 1984, a version by the Inspirational Choir, from their debut album Sweet Inspiration, peaked at No. 36, and a re-release the following year also reached the same position.
-A dance version by Vic Reeves reached No. 47 in 1991, which is from his sole album I Will Cure You.
+In 1984, a version by the Inspirational Choir, from their debut album Sweet Inspiration, peaked at number 36, and a re-release the following year also reached the same position.
+A dance version by Vic Reeves reached number 47 in 1991, which is from his sole album I Will Cure You.
 In 2012, Emeli Sandé recorded her version for the 2012 Summer Olympics on the soundtrack album Isles of Wonder.
 It reached number 44 in the UK and number 63 on the Irish Singles Chart.
 A 2013 version featuring Joe McElderry and the Royal Mail Choir was released as a charity single raising money for Prostate Cancer UK, reaching number 19 on the UK Indie Chart.